 Note: This post may contain affiliate links.
 If you choose to book through these links, I receive a small commission, which I will undoubtedly blow on more flights (it’s a vicious cycle).
 All of this internet voodoo takes place at no additional cost to you.

-Obviously, I don’t have time to visit them all but I did want to break away from the more traditionally visited islands – like Bali and Java – and challenge myself a little while I was over here.
-Enter Sulawesi…
+Obviously, I don’t have time to visit them all.
+But I do want to break away from the more traditionally visited islands – like Bali and Java – and challenge myself a little while I’m here.

-True to its wild-looking form on the map, Sulawesi presented a number of challenges, not the least of which was deciding where on the island to go.
+True to its wild-looking form on the map, Sulawesi presents a number of challenges.
+Not the least of which is deciding where on the island to go.

 Sulawesi has two major airports, one in the capital city of Makassar and one in Manado in the north.

 When dealing with small, domestic airlines in random countries, I find it’s generally smart to adopt a “less is more” strategy when it comes to your number of flights.

-So, I narrowed my search area to Makassar and surroundings and with just 3 nights on the island and a late night arrival in the capital, my ultimate destination had to be driving distance.
+So, I narrow my search area to Makassar and surroundings.
+With just 3 nights on the island and a late night arrival in the capital, my ultimate destination has to be driving distance.

-But the tiny village of Bira seemed like exactly what I was looking for – a relaxed vibe, dry conditions known for more sunny days than the rest of the island and inexpensive lodging options, all set on a dreamy white-sand beach.
-Ultimately, I decided it might be worth the drive.
+But the tiny village of Bira seems like exactly what I’m looking for.
+A relaxed vibe, dry conditions known for more sunny days than the rest of the island.
+And inexpensive lodging options, all set on a dreamy white-sand beach.

-The Drive to Bira
+The Drive to Bara Beach in Bira

 When someone tells me a drive is going to take 5 hours in the back of my mind I always think, “It can’t really be that far, probably more like 4 hours or so.”

 8:55pm: Finally on the ground in Makassar.
 It’s nearly 9pm & it’s a 5-hour drive to Bara Beach, this should be fun!